project-oak/arcsjs-provable/README.md

 # ArcsJs - Provable

-## A set of ArcJs focused tools for doing proofs on ArcsJs models.
+## A set of ArcsJs focused tools for doing proofs on ArcsJs models.

 Directory:
 - [Ibis](./ibis/README.md) - a knowledge engine for type checking asynchronously communicating modules